KevinDackow/registration/README.md

     - Pre-installed on Linux

 ## Configuration
 You must first change the `COURSE` constant in `registration.py` to reflect the course you want to check.
-Next you must change the `PATH_TO_CHROMEDRIVER` path to point to the Chromedriver executable.
+Next you must change the `CHROMEDRIVER_PATH` path to point to the Chromedriver executable.

 ## Execution
 ```